Raja Rab Nawaz: Career

 Commissioned into the Operations Branch of the Pakistan Navy in 1991, Rab Nawaz has built a distinguished career marked by extensive experience in various Command and Staff appointments.
 His command roles include serving as the Commanding Officer of PNS ZULFIQUAR, Commander West, and Flag Officer Sea Training.
 Additionally, he has held staff positions such as Fleet Operations Officer to Commander Pakistan Fleet, Director of Operational Research, Director Naval Operational Plans, Assistant Chief of Naval Staff (Plans), Chief Staff Officer to Commander Pakistan Fleet, Deputy Chief of Naval Staff (Welfare & Housing) and Commander Coast (COMCOAST).
 Rab Nawaz has also represented Pakistan as the Defence and Naval Advisor in the United Kingdom.

 Awards and decorations

 In acknowledgment of his meritorious services, Vice Admiral Rab Nawaz has been honored with the Hilal-e-Imtiaz (Military) and the Sitara-e-Imtiaz (Military).
-He was awarded the Sitara-e-Basalat follwing his contributions in the 2025 India–Pakistan conflict.
+He was awarded the Sitara-e-Basalat following his contributions in the 2025 India–Pakistan conflict.